Fire at Wisconsin anti-abortion office investigated as arson

 “This is the local manifestation of the anger and the lack of tolerance from the pro-abortion people toward those of us who are pro-life,” Appling said.

-Wisconsin politicians from both parties, including Democratic Gov. Tony Evers and Republican U.S. Sen. Ron Johnson, swiftly criticized the vandalism Sunday.
+Wisconsin politicians, including Democratic Madison Mayor Satya Rhodes-Conway, swiftly criticized the vandalism Sunday.

-“We condemn violence and hatred in all forms, including the actions at Wisconsin Family Action in Madison last night,” Evers said in a tweet.
-“We reject violence against any person for disagreeing with another’s view.
-Violence is not the way forward.
-Hurting others is never the answer.”

 Democratic U.S. Senate candidate Tom Nelson also denounced the vandalism.